dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 $ dart pub global activate -sgit https://github.com/dart-lang/async_await.git
 ```

-Pub assumes that the package is in the root of the Git repository.
+Pub expects to find the package in the root of the Git repository.
-To specify a different location in the repo,
+To specify a different location,
-use the `--git-path` flag to
+use the `--git-path` option with
-specify a path relative to the repository root:
+a path relative to the repository root:

 ```terminal
 $ dart pub global activate -sgit https://github.com/dart-lang/http.git --git-path pkgs/http/